Can Depression Be Hereditary?

 Some common hereditary diseases are blood disorders, Down syndrome, Huntington’s disease, cystic fibrosis, etc.

 Experts say that if a person from your family or relative (who is your blood relation) suffers from depression, it increases your risk three to five times to develop the symptoms sooner or later.
 In addition, a person is more susceptible to depression or anxiety if he has a parent, sibling, twin, or relative experiencing depression.
 Why?
-Because in families we share more or less similar sets of genes and passed from one generation to another.
+Because in families we share more or less similar sets of genes and pass from one generation to another.
 So, if you have a gene of depression, you may act as a vector for transmitting the disease to your children or siblings.